SkeptiCampNM 2026

 presented by New Mexicans for Science and Reason

-Social events will also take place the preceding evening, and a Field Trip is planned for May 3rd.
-Come for the talks and stay for the community!
+Social events took place the preceding evening, and a Field Trip was made on May 3rd.

-The lineup for SkeptiCamp New Mexico includes a variety of speakers with unique expertise:
+The lineup for SkeptiCamp New Mexico included a variety of speakers with unique expertise.
+The schedule of speakers is available here.

 | Mark Boslough, physicist and space impact expert, on claims of an ancient asteroid impact. | ![]() |